DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 }
 ~~~

-Another approach would be to use a specialized library, e.g. [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack/) and completely strip any html task when you save/load the data.
+Another approach would be to use a specialized library, e.g. [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack/) and completely strip any HTML task when you save/load the data.

 ## What's Next

 Now you have a fully-functioning gantt.
 You can view the full code on [GitHub](https://github.com/DHTMLX/gantt-howto-dotnet-core), clone or download it and use it for your projects.

-You can also find [tutorials on the numerous features of gantt](desktop/guides.md) or tutorials on [integrating gantt with other backend frameworks](desktop/howtostart_guides.md).
+You can also find [tutorials on the numerous features of gantt](desktop/guides.md) or tutorials on [integrating Gantt with other backend frameworks](desktop/howtostart_guides.md).